amkhrjee/kandr/chap_five/notes.md

 Rather more surprising, at first sight, is the fact that a reference to `a[i]` can be written as `*(a+i)`.

 There is one difference between an array name and a pointer that must be kept in mind.
 A pointer is a variable, so `pa=a` and `pa++` are legal.
 But an array name is not a variable; constructions like `a=pa` and `a++` are illegal.

+As formal parameters in a function definition, `char s[]` and `char *s` basically imply the same thing, the latter is more preferred as it explicitly states that s is a pointer.

+It is possible to pass part of an array to a function, by passing a pointer to the beginning of the subarray.